SystemSpace/Compendium/compendium.rst

 Did every individual in Systemspace pay to join the simulation?
   They paid a small fee to uphold the processing power.

+How big are the different companies in terms of manpower, relative to each other? eNdymioN is tiny, but has a lot of Systems, SYNAPSE is big af but RISEN is bigger.

 How does eNdymioN contribute to the TSUKI Project?
   Generic monitoring.
 They are currently busy looking out for the Hyakanghen.